geometric-intelligence/ece594n/hw_geomviz/README.md

 # Geomviz: Visualizing Differential Geometry

-Goal: Get intuition on Differential Geometry by visualizing manifolds.
+Goal: Get intuition on Differential Geometry by visualizing manifolds, and learn collaborative coding with GitHub.

 - Deadline: Monday 01/30/2023
 - Team of 1-4 students.